 3. Counting the buds: Fruit for next year will only be produced from buds grown on these previous year's canes.
 How many of these buds are there now per square metre of wall space?
 You should definitely have more than 20 per sqm.

-4. Selecting buds: "Good" canes from the previous year are at least as thick as a pencil and are as close as possible to the thick stems - not at the end of metre-long thin branchings - provided that your vine has some kind of a recognisable stem framework.
-Now select about 5 - 7 shortened "good" canes per square metre from the previous year, which are to be retained and mark them with eg coloured ribbons.
+4. Selecting buds: 'Good' canes from the previous year are at least as thick as a pencil and are as close as possible to the thick stems - not at the end of metre-long thin branchings - provided that your vine has some kind of a recognisable stem framework.
+Now select about 5 - 7 shortened 'good' canes per square metre from the previous year, which are to be kept, and mark them (e.g., with colored ribbons).

-5. Second pre-pruning: Cut off all unmarked canes flush with the next thicker cane or cut them off completely right back to the main trunk.
-This "torture" should have removed about 90% of all branches.
+5. Second pre-pruning: Cut off all unmarked canes flush with the next thicker cane, or cut them off completely right back to the main trunk.
+This should have removed about 90% of all branches.

-6. Refined pruning: Prune the remaining marked canes back as follows: in the lower areas to 2 - 3 buds ("Spurs"), and in the upper areas to 4 - 6 buds ("Rods"), so that you end up with approximately 15 - 20 eyes (buds) per square metre of wall space.
+6. Fine pruning: Prune the remaining marked canes back as follows: in the lower areas to 2 - 3 buds ("spurs"), and in the upper areas to 4 - 6 buds ("rods"), so that you end up with approximately 15 - 20 eyes (buds) per square metre of wall space.